The Dark Side of Rich Rewards: Understanding and Mitigating Noise in VLM Rewards: Experiments on Reward Noise Impact

-Our experiments test the following hypothesis: \textbf{(H1)} The two issues of \emph{state entanglement} and \emph{composition insensitivity} exist; \textbf{(H2)} \emph{false positive} rewards are prevalent during training; \textbf{(H3)} VLM reward models lacking noise handling mechanisms underperform against intrinsic reward models in sparse reward environments; \textbf{(H4)} \emph{false negatives} may not be as harmful as \emph{false positives}.
+Our experiments test the following hypothesis: \textbf{(H1)} The two issues of \emph{state entanglement} and \emph{composition insensitivity} exist, \textbf{(H2)} \emph{false positive} rewards are prevalent during training, \textbf{(H3)} VLM reward models lacking noise handling mechanisms underperform against intrinsic reward models in sparse reward environments, \textbf{(H4)} \emph{false negatives} may not be as harmful as \emph{false positives}.

-\textbf{Setup.}\quad We evaluate these hypotheses through various challenging sparse-reward environments: (1) \emph{Crafter}, an open-ended 2D Minecraft \citep{Hafner2021BenchmarkingTS}; (2) \emph{Montezuma}, a classic hard adventure game in Atari \citep{Bellemare2012TheAL}; and (3) \emph{Minigrid `Go To Seq'}, a hard task involving long-horizon navigation and object interactions \citep{chevalier2018babyai}.
-A \textbf{Markovian} and a \textbf{Non-Markovian} reward model were tested: (1) \emph{Pixl2R} by \citet{Goyal2020PixL2RGR}, which uses only the current video frame to determine if the goal state specified in the instruction has been reached; and (2) \emph{ELLM-}, a variant of \emph{ELLM} by \citet{du2023guiding}.
-Unlike ELLM, which queries instructions from LLMs in real-time, ELLM- directly uses preset expert instructions and compares them with the transition differences of the agent's trajectory.
-The VLM backbones used are: (1) \emph{CLIP} \citep{Radford2021LearningTV}, pretrained by image-text pairs; and (2) \emph{X-CLIP} \citep{Ma2022XCLIPEM}, pretrained by video-text pairs.
+\textbf{Experimental Setup}\quad We evaluate these hypotheses through various challenging sparse-reward environments: (1) \emph{Crafter}, an open-ended 2D Minecraft \citep{DBLP:conf/iclr/Hafner22}; (2) \emph{Montezuma}, a classic hard adventure game in Atari \citep{DBLP:journals/jair/BellemareNVB13}; and (3) \emph{Minigrid `Go To Seq'}, a hard task involving long-horizon navigation and object interactions \citep{chevalier2018babyai}.
+Details on why these environments are \textbf{preferred over other test benchmarks}, along with the evaluation metrics, are provided in \aref{app_subsec:app_sec:ant_defense_test_env}.
+A \textbf{Markovian} and a \textbf{Non-Markovian} reward model were tested: (1) \emph{Pixl2R} by \citet{DBLP:conf/corl/GoyalNM20}, which uses only the current video frame to determine if the goal state specified in the instruction has been reached; and (2) \emph{ELLM-}, a variant of \emph{ELLM} by \citet{DBLP:conf/icml/DuWWCDA0A23} that directly uses preset expert instructions and compares them with the transition differences of the agent's trajectory.
+The VLM backbones used are: (1) \emph{CLIP} \citep{DBLP:conf/icml/RadfordKHRGASAM21}, pretrained by image-text pairs; and (2) \emph{X-CLIP} \citep{Ma2022XCLIPEM}, pretrained by video-text pairs.
 To ensure high-quality finetuning data, we used internal information from the game engine to annotate expert trajectories from expert agents.
-To demonstrate how noisy reward signals hinder learning, we selected a strong intrinsic reward model \emph{DEIR} \citep{Zhang2021NovelDAS} for comparison.
+To demonstrate how noisy reward signals hinder learning, we selected a strong intrinsic reward model \emph{DEIR} \citep{Wan2023DEIREA} for comparison.
 It provides auxiliary rewards based on observation novelty to encourage exploration.
-See Appendix~\ref{sec:implementation_details_first_stage} for detailed implementation of the experiments.
+The detailed VLM-based reward model procedure, finetuning process and training hyperparameters are in \aref{app:additional_experiment_details}.